Resources for home and classrooms – including lesson plans

 The Bingham Centre

 The Bingham Centre for the Rule of Law was named after Tom Bingham d 2010 (The Rt Hon Lord Bingham of Cornhill KG) who promoted the maintenance, development and promotion of the rule of law.
 Lord Bingham was a former Master of the Rolls, Lord Chief Justice of England and Wales and Senior Law Lord of the United Kingdom.
 The charity seeks to provide an intellectual framework to define and implement the rule of law as a universal and practical concept, highlight threats to the rule of law, produce high quality studies and training on rule of law issues, and demonstrate how the rule of law upholds respect for human dignity and enhances economic development and political stability.
 They have resource packs available introducing the rule of law within the context of the citizenship curriculum and a range of resources available.

 Funded by the Sybil Shine Memorial Trust, the Public and Youth Engagement programme aims to unite public legal education and active citizenship by developing young people’s legal capability through a series of workshops.
 These workshops are run by our trained volunteers, ‘session leaders’ who are themselves, early-career legal professionals.
 For more information, click the link below or contact Michelle Kamya, Impact Coordinator at firstname.lastname@example.org.

 Association for Citizenship Teaching (ACT)

 ACT is the subject association for Citizenship representing teachers and others involved in Citizenship education.
-We were founded in 2001 by Professor, Sir Bernard Crick and set up as a registered charity.
-Their mission is to support the teaching of high quality Citizenship and to promote wider public understanding of the subject.
+It was founded in 2001 by Professor, Sir Bernard Crick and set up as a registered charity.
+Their mission is to support the teaching of high-quality Citizenship and to promote wider public understanding of the subject.
 They also promote research into the participation of young people in society.
 They have a range of materials available including high quality teaching materials such as their journal ‘Teaching Citizenship’.